jamie120/ms4-wild-mile/README.md

 ## Authentication
 * The site login/register authentication is handled by allauth.
 * When registering as a user with the site, a verification email is sent to the user.
-* Decorators throughout the site views to manage access of site content.
+* Decorators throughout the site views to manage access to the site’s content.
 * Conditional HTML code is written throughout templates, to provide a personalised user experience.

 <div align="right">